cryptocopycats/awesome-mooncatrescue-bubble/NOTES.md

 Seen here are the 256 variations all using the same color base (pure red).
 The number under each cat is the variation number (the k value that's used in the mooncatparser.js script), which is the second byte of the cat's ID.

+And in another posting:

+There's four different fur patterns, and four different mouth poses, which you can see the 16 permutations of in the first 16 horizontal rows of this image <https://imgur.com/4fWQs2s>.

+Cats can have "inverted" colors, so that's 32 different appearance possibilities.
+There's then four different poses possible to make the 256 possibilities in that image.

+**All color variations for MoonCats**

 Midnight Lightning
 writes in all All color variations for MoonCats